gbennett00/startup/README.md

 - **Window resizing** - Pages look good on different sized screens.
 - **Application elements and text content** - Bootstrap was used to make elements such as tables, images, and inputs look professional.
 I also used consistent fonts throughout the application.
 - **Applicaiton images** - I made my profile picture in the about page have rounded edges.

+## JavaScript Deliverable
+- **Prerequisites** - I deployed Simon JavaScript to my production environment and have a link to my GitHub on my app's home page.
+-